 the same data, but concatenating together those memory blocks that are adjacent.

 ascending.
-In other words, when iterating through the HexMemoryMap
+In other words, when iterating through the HexMemoryMap, the addresses

 will be ordered in ascending order.